toyugo/atlas/README.md

 - Only add resources that you have used.
 - You can modify directly this readme through github.
 - Everytime you add a link or material, you can add a commentary, long commentary will be delete.
-- You can use this standard in example. https://linkorbook.com :white_check_mark: 1 :x: 0
+- You can use this standard in example

+https://linkorbook.com :white_check_mark: 1 :x: 0
 <code>Commentary</code>